Culture, Shopping and Pampering in Apple Country

-Catch a showing on Friday or Saturday evening of The Merry Widow, performed at Shenandoah University with live orchestra music by the world renowned Shenandoah University Conservatory.
+Catch a Friday or Saturday evening showing of Mozart’s comedy opera, Così fan tutte, performed at Shenandoah University with live orchestra music by the world renowned Shenandoah University Conservatory.
 Get your tickets in advance – these shows sell out!

 Enjoy a spa treatment at the Saumaj Health Spa located in the George Washington hotel – you don’t need to be a hotel guest to enjoy their services!

 Spend your final day in the Winchester area experiencing spring in the Shenandoah Valley.